Top Four Google Chrome Extensions to Download & Save YouTube Videos

 YouTube Video Downloader is an extension compatible with Chrome, Firefox, and Opera.
 Much like the above-mentioned FastestTube, Video Downloader is installed by heading to the group’s website and clicking “Download for Chrome” on the extension page.
 As before, the page will download and save a .zip file to your Downloads folder, which you can extract right from within your computer’s file explorer on either MacOS or Windows.
 After you’ve extracted the folder, head into Chrome’s extension page by hitting the triple-dotted menu icon in the top-right corner of Chrome and selecting “More Tools,” then “Extensions.”
 Once you’ve opened this page, look for a small checkbox at the top of the page titled “Developer Mode.”
 Check the box, then press “Load unpacked extension…” This will open a file explorer within Chrome; from here, browse to the extracted Video Downloader folder, select it, and hit OK.
 The extension will automatically add itself into Chrome; you’ll know you completed the process correctly when a new tab displaying a Thank You for Installing page opens in your browser.

 So, once you’ve installed the extension, how well does it work?
 Overall, a bit better than what we’ve seen previously from FastestTube.
-In practice, the extension works identical to how we saw FastestTube load—open a YouTube video and you’ll see a green download button next to the subscribe button on YouTube’s interface.
-We will mention that we had difficulty getting the button to show up in the newer YouTube interface; sometimes it was there and sometimes it wasn’t.
-The developers are still actively working on this, with the most recent update having rolled out in July of 2018, so keep your eyes open for a fix coming soon.
-That said, when the button does work, you get a ton of different download and saving options for both music and video formats, making it really easy to save whatever you need from YouTube for your own use.
+To use the extension, just navigate to the YouTube video you want to download and click the extension’s button (a red shield with a play icon in it) in the extensions pane in Chrome.
+The developers are still actively working on this extension, with the most recent update having rolled out in February of 2019.
+This extension gives you a ton of different download and saving options for both music and video formats, making it really easy to save whatever you need from YouTube for your own use.

 There’s a whole page of options that can be edited as well, making it easy to change settings and preferences on the fly.
 You can change the file format options that are show within the download interface, including formats like MP4, FLV, and WEBM.
 MP3-only files are also available for download, making it easy to choose your favorite songs or music tracks for download from YouTube.
 Video Downloader has an option to add a screenshot button, which, with one tap of a button, allows you to automatically save and download a PNG formatted photo screenshot from the video you’re watching—super useful stuff.
 There’s some other general enhancement stuff added by Video Downloader too, including a pop-out mode, the ability to minimize the video in the corner while scrolling through the comments section, and so much more.

-Overall, Video Downloader is a solid offering, even if some of the bugs keep it from working all the time.
-The added features and options do help to put it a little over the top of what we’ve seen from other YouTube downloaders and it’s a great option to keep on your list.
+Overall, Video Downloader is a very solid offering.
+The added features and options do help to put it a little above the run of the mill YouTube downloaders and it’s a great option to keep on your list.

-By far, YouTube DL is the most difficult program to use on this list.
+YouTube DL is the most difficult program to use on this list.
 If you’re looking for simplicity, you aren’t going to find it here.
-YouTube DL doesn’t even have it’s own visual interface—to gain that, we’re going to have to install a separate program that will allow it to have that interface for easier downloads.
-At the same time, however, YouTube-DL is kept up to date more than any other YouTube extension we’ve seen online, so you’re also likely to have a much better experience when using the app.
-On its own, YouTube DL is a command line interface, installed from GitHub where the original source code is kept.
+YouTube DL doesn’t even have it’s own graphical user interface—to gain that, we’re going to have to install a separate program that will allow it to have that interface for easier downloads.
+At the same time, however, YouTube-DL is under active development and is regularly updated, so it is much less likely to fall prey to YouTube blocking its technology than some other downloaders.
+On its own, YouTube DL uses a command line interface.
 If you’re at all familiar with using these types of programs, YouTube DL will be a cinch to set up, especially on Windows, where you won’t have to use any sort of command line or code and instead have the option of using an executable file.
 For MacOS users, you’ll have to be comfortable using Terminal to install this one.
-Still, let’s take a look at how to install it.
-You’ll want to head over to YouTube DL’s installation page here for more information and for the file downloads if applicable.

 Once you’ve installed the file as detailed on the installation page, you can either run the program through a command line by using the executable file or by using command line interfaces on MacOS, or you can use the optional YouTube DL GUI interface that is available for download here.
 While not technically a browser extension, what makes YouTube DL so great is the ability to work outside of YouTube exclusively.
 This means changes to the YouTube platform UI shouldn’t stop you from downloading videos.
 Side-stepping these issues of support with future updates to the YouTube platform is one of the best things about YouTube DL.